HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 <!-- This could also be used in other places like substanceAdministration/doseQuantity -->
 <value xsi:type="PQ" nullFlavor="OTH">
   <translation value="30" code="EA" codeSystem="2.16.840.1.113883.2.13">
-    <originalText>Each</originalText>
+    <originalText>each</originalText>
   </translation>
 </value>
 {% endhighlight %}

-(Realistically, this would also just map to the standard UCUM value of "1")
+(Realistically, this could also just map to the standard UCUM value of "1")
 </div>
 </td></tr>
 <tr><td>